RascalSoftware/RAT-Docs/source/tutorial/savingOutputs.rst

 ****************
 Saving to a file
 ****************
-After a RAT calculation run, ``problem`` is the problem definition with updated fit parameters, ``controls`` is the settings used for the calculation and ``results`` is the computed reflectivities, SLD's and so on.
+After a RAT calculation run, ``problem`` is the problem definition with updated fit parameters, ``controls`` is the settings used for the calculation and ``results`` is the computed reflectivities, SLDs and so on.

 .. image:: ../images/ratInput.png